-The persons named below have been nominated for election to the Board of Directors (the "Board"), with terms expiring for the Class III directors as of the 2000 annual meeting of shareholders and for the Class I director as of the 1998 annual meeting of shareholders.
+The persons named below have been nominated for election to the Board of Directors (the "Board"), with terms expiring as of the 2001 annual meeting of shareholders.
 All of the nominees are currently members of the Board.

 Those persons nominated as directors include: